LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_ab.md

 1. Download a custom recovery - you can download one [here]({{ device.custom_recovery_link }}). {{ device.custom_recovery_link_instructions }}
 {%- elsif device.uses_twrp %}
 ## Temporarily booting a custom recovery using `fastboot`
+{% include alerts/note.html content="This is temporary because the recovery is part of the OS and will be replaced once you install LineageOS.
+It is not optional, though!" %}
 1. Download a custom recovery - you can download [TWRP](https://dl.twrp.me/{{ custom_recovery_codename }}).
 Simply download the latest recovery file, named something like `twrp-x.x.x-x-{{ custom_recovery_codename }}.img`.
 {%- else %}
 ## Booting a custom recovery using `fastboot`